utsanjan/Tsunami-Bomber-Android/README.md

 - Flexible with addition of newer APIs within the application
 - Over 20 integrated messaging and calling APIs included within app
-- Unlimited (with abuse protection) and super-fast sms and call bombing
+- Added with some International APIs which may consist some rough edges
-- Possibility of international API support in future updates of this app
+- Unlimited (with abuse protection) and super-fast sms bombing capabilities
 - Actively supports Indian mobile numbers and will get updates and bug-fixes
 - Made for free and open-source usage, in case of any query feel free to contact